 In many ways, Florida is moving in the right direction.
-Florida is the 17th largest economy in the world and creates one out of every 10 jobs in the United States.
-Florida is the third largest state in the nation and welcomes 900 new residents each day.
-For many, this is the Florida they live in- one that is prosperous, creates jobs and economic opportunity.
-Yet, there is a very different reality many Floridians live in.
+If Florida was an independent country, Florida would have the 17th largest economy in the world.
+Over the past few years, Florida has been creating one of out 11 jobs in the United States.
+Florida is the third-most populous state in the nation and welcomes 900 net new residents each day.
+For many, this is the Florida they live in- one that is prosperous, creates jobs, and propels economic opportunity.
+Yet, many Floridians live in a very different reality.
 Florida has led the way in economic growth and opportunity.
 We can and must do more to break the cycle of generational poverty by focusing on creating opportunities for all Floridians, especially those born into poverty.
-Businesses can, and are, leading the way in addressing this crisis and they are doing it through our Florida Prosperity Initiative.
+Businesses can, and are, leading the way in addressing this crisis and they are doing it through our Florida Prosperity Project.

 Find Your County's Poverty Rate

-Florida has more than 3.129 million people living in poverty, with 944,415 of that total under the age of 18.
-This is compared to the national overall poverty rate of 13.5 percent and 19.7 percent for national under-18.
-The sheer number of Floridians living in poverty in our state impacts not only individual families, but also businesses, Florida’s economy and our state’s global competitiveness.
+Florida has more than 3 million people living in poverty, or 14.8 percent.
+829,342 of that total, or 20.1 percent, are under the age of 18.
+This is compared to the national overall poverty rate of 11.85 percent and 16.27 percent for national under-18.
+The sheer number of Floridians living in poverty in our state impacts not only individual families, but also businesses, Florida’s economy, and our state’s global competitiveness.

 Ending Generational Poverty in Florida: Business Community's Commitment and Charge